DefiNode/DeFiNode/README.md

 ![password](https://user-images.githubusercontent.com/84664789/124910776-3fc3bb00-dfec-11eb-9eb1-a4d61138c703.png)

-## VNC activation (to be able to remote controll your Definode without the monitor, mouse and keyboard)
+## VNC activation (to be able to remote control your Definode without the monitor, mouse and keyboard)

 ![VNC Activation](https://user-images.githubusercontent.com/84664789/126477686-1fc510ff-3113-4e0b-b360-1e9eed227dc2.png)

-For reference check the instructions on VNC tool: [VNC](https://buyzero.de/blogs/news/wie-kann-ich-realvnc-mit-einem-raspberry-pi-nutzen-remote-desktop)
+For reference check the instructions on VNC tool: [VNC](https://www.realvnc.com/de/connect/download/viewer/)

 Write down your the local IP Address by moving the mouse cursor on the connection icon in the top right corner (we might need it later on)